 (321) 752-4650 ext.
 3062 Email: James.Carlson@brevardfp.org

-Jim Carlson has been involved in Human Services since beginning work in 1995 as a Public Assistance Specialist for the Department of Health and Rehabilitative Services.
-He held progressively responsible positions as Family Services Counselor, Independent living Coordinator, Program Operations Administrator, Contract Manager, and Senior Management Analyst Supervisor.
-Jim joined Brevard Family Partnership in June, 2006 as Director of Operations for Quality and Fidelity.
+Jim has been involved in Human Services in Brevard County since 1995 as a Public Assistance Specialist for the Department of Health and Rehabilitative Services.
+He has held progressively responsible positions within the Department of Children and Families and Brevard Family Partnership.

-In his current role he provides oversight and leadership to our Finance, Communications, IT, Development, and Human Resources departments.
-He truly enjoys working with both BFP staff and its community providers in serving the children and families of Brevard.
+Jim truly enjoys working alongside both BFP staff and our community providers in serving the children and families of Brevard County.

 (321) 752-4650 ext.
 3064 Email: Debbie.Davidsonfirstname.lastname@example.org

 Deborah is currently serving as the Senior Executive of Compliance for Brevard Family Partnership, providing leadership over contracts and compliance, training, quality assurance, legal, and data and utilization management.
 Deborah came to the agency in September 2007, relocating from Indianapolis.